-With respect to the approach presented in Section III-A, if infostations are not available, we then need to find ways to i) route message from the publisher to the homeZones and to ii) keep a replica persistently close to its homeZone.
+With respect to the approach presented in Section 3.1, if infostations are not available, we then need to find ways to i) route message from the publisher to the homeZones and to ii) keep a replica persistently close to its homeZone.

-While the just described opportunistic dissemination helps to partially solve these issues in a hybrid scenario, it does not guarantee that a replica is persistently maintained in the home-Zone as most of the vehicles which have heard the message might leave.
-Alternative approaches based on 3G technology like UMTS are not viable as the available bandwidth per user in a crowded area would be severely limited and the price the users should pay to network companies would discourage them from adopting the service.
+While the just described opportunistic dissemination helps to partially solve these issues in a hybrid scenario, it does not guarantee that a replica is persistently maintained in the homeZone as most of the vehicles which have heard the message might leave.
+Alternative approaches based on 3G technology like UMTS are not viable as the available bandwidth per user in a crowded area would be severely limited [15] and the price the users should pay to network companies would discourage them from adopting the service.

-Therefore, a more proactive mechanism is needed to enforce persistence in a semi or totally decentralized scenario, relying on scalable and inexpensive ad hoc communication among vehicles and exploiting the route information provided by navigation systems.
+Therefore, a more proactive mechanism is needed to enforce persistence in a semi or totally decentralised scenario, relying on scalable and inexpensive ad hoc communication among vehicles and exploiting the route information provided by navigation systems.

-While power consumption is not critical in vehicular networks, bandwidth is a critical factor which may drastically reduce the capacity of wireless communication [14] and limiting its usage it is of utmost importance to enable ad hoc communication.
+available and, hence, we exploits ad hoc communication among vehicles and use these as virtual infostation to route and store messages.
+While power consumption is not critical in vehicular networks, bandwidth is a critical factor which may drastically reduce the capacity of wireless communication [16] and limiting its usage is of utmost importance to enable ad hoc communication.
 It is therefore unfeasible to store messages on all vehicles and let them flood the network because this would rapidly saturate all the available bandwidth.
 Hence, it is key to bound the number of transmissions by properly identifying which are the nodes interested in a given messages and which are the best carriers to keep the replica close to its homeZone.
 Ideally a carrier would be a vehicle which is always near the replica's homeZone.
 This is clearly unrealistic as in general vehicles continuously move from one location to another and, hence, new carriers must be selected.
-In particular, not only the current location of a node is important but also its future one as carriers moving towards a homeZone are much better than those departing from it.
+In particular, not only is the current location of a node important but also its future one as carriers moving towards a homeZone are much better than those departing from it.

 Notably, however, while in traditional mobile networks predicting user movements is hard (if not impossible) in vehicular networks information about future movements can be derived by looking at the planned route provided by navigation systems.
-This is particularly beneficial as a host can detect whether one of its neighbors is a better carrier for some of the buffered messages.
+This is particularly beneficial as a host can detect whether one of its neighbours is a better carrier for some of the buffered messages.
 Note that information about future route is broadcasted even in the infrastructure-based version of our protocol to derive automatic subscription so no additional traffic is required.